-Figure 3.4: Average edgewise efficiency (left) and average edgewise purity (right) of different GNNs inferred on 1000 test set frames of the cosmics-only data sample as functions of 1-the score cut threshold.
-The different colors correspond to the different training sets of the inferred GNNs.
+Figure 3.5: Average edgewise efficiency (left) and average edgewise purity (right) of different GNNs inferred on 1000 testset frames of the cosmics-with-Michel data sample as functions of 1-the score cut threshold.
+The different colors correspond to the different training sets of the infered GNNs.
 Errors are calculated as the 1σ Clopper-Pearson confidence interval.

-Considering the average edgewise purities a similar picture as for the efficiencies is presented.
-Again, the networks trained on cosmics-only frames are able to achieve purities of > 99% until the drop-off.
-However, the statistical uncertainties are much larger, due to the low number of fake edges in the cosmics-only sample.
-Therefore, all GNNs trained on cosmics-only lie within each other's confidence interval.
-The GNN trained on cosmicswith-Michel frames performs significantly worse than the other GNNs at purities mostly below 97%.
-This shows that the addition of cosmics-only frames into the training set can boost the scoring performance at least on edge-level.
 Figure 3.5 also shows the average edgewise efficiency and purity for different GNNs but for the inference case on cosmics-with-Michel.
-The GNN trained exclusively on cosmics-only (black) is replaced by the GNN trained on cosmics-with-Michel and Michel-only (yellow) to explore how and if adding Michel-only frames in training helps to suppress background edges.
+The GNN trained exclusively on cosmics-only (black) is replaced by the GNN trained on cosmics-with-Michel and Michel-only (yellow) to explore how and if adding Michel-only frames in training helps to supress background edges.
 The efficiencies of the cosmics-with-Michel GNN (red) and the cosmics-with-Michel + Michel-only GNN start off similarly for low score cuts.
 The efficiency for the red network is almost always about 2% lower than the yellow one.
 However, while the efficiency of the yellow network drops to zero at score cuts > 0.99, the red network only reaches zero at a score cut of 0.998.

 A similar picture is seen for the two GNNs trained on cosmics-only frames as well (blue and green).
-The blue GNN falls off first at a score cut of only 0.9.
+The blue GNN falls of first at a score cut of only 0.9.
 Interestingly the green GNN has a lower overall efficiency than red and yellow, however, it reaches zero last at a threshold of 0.999.
 Concerning the edgewise purities, all networks except for the blue one perform similarly well, with red and yellow above the green one again.